I keep saying to you and showing you on Instagram, I’m eating my way around Melbourne.

 I’ve been back in Melbourne for a few weeks, and I’ve already experience some delicious spots this city has to offer.
 From vibrant vegan in St Kilda, to Bloody Mary’s for breakfast and Aperol Spritz for afternoon tea in Beaumaris, #Instaworthy lunch dates in Sandringham, Sexy Italiano in Hawthorn, and Sunday big breakfasts in Bentleigh, it’s been a quite the mix, but so damn delicious.

-As I’m experiencing such a variety of places while I’m in Melbourne, I thought I’d pop together a fortnightly post sharing all my favourite hot spots.
+As I’m experiencing such a variety of amazing places while I’m in Melbourne, I just have to tell you about them.

 Sister of Soul, St Kilda:

 A vegan and vegetarian’s paradise, Sister of Soul was a hit for a borderline vegan like me.
 With a huge array of delicious vegan options to choose from, you do have to spend at least ten minutes reading over the menu as it’s so big, and if you’re as indecisive like me you’ll literally want to choose everything.

 My boyfriend and I decided it would be best for us to share our meals so we could have a taster of a couple of dishes.
 We went for the Jack Black burger which included a cooked jackfruit and Asian slaw served on a charcoal bun and paired with sweet potato fries.
 The burger was jam packed with flavour, and although burgers are commonly quite heavy, the Jack Black left us feeling light and healthy.

 For dessert we chose the Carrot (Pan)Cake, which was pretty much a carrot cake but served like a pancake.
 This was a buckwheat pancake overloaded (but in a good way) with apple, sultana and carrot compote, walnuts and coconut yoghurt.
 Hello yum!